Dalchoki: Climate

 The climate of Dalchoki is mostly cold.
 It often is foggy.
-In winter the temperature goes below 0° Celsius and results in jamming of water supply with water frozen inside the pipes.
+In winter the temperature goes below 0°C and results in jamming of water supply with water frozen inside the pipes.
 At certain year interval, it snows at Dalchoki.

 Transportation

 Dalchoki has an access to a graveled road.
 The bus route to Ikudol from Lagankhel plied via Dalchoki but on year 2012-13 it fell under an upgrading plan and no longer reaches Dalchoki.